-Because the flue system is the engine that drives the wood heating system, it must have the right characteristics.
-The signs of bad system design are cold downdraught when there is no fire in the wood fire, slow kindling of new fires, and smoke roll-out when the door is opened for loading.
+Because the venting system is the engine that drives the wood heating system, it must have the right characteristics.
+The signs of bad system design are cold backdrafting when there is no fire in the wood fire, slow kindling of new fires, and smoke roll-out when the door is opened for loading.
 There are two guidelines to follow.
-First, the flue system should be installed up through the heated space of the house, not out and up an outside wall.
-Second, the flue system should penetrate the top of the building at or near the highest heated space.
+First, the chimney should be installed up through the heated space of the house, not out and up an outside wall.
+Second, the chimney should penetrate to the top of the building at or near the highest heated space.